 Did you know around 140,000 UK businesses are using Microsoft Office 365?

-The number of people using the software suite rose drastically over the course of the pandemic when the majority of the UK workforce becoming remote.
+The number of people using the software suite rose drastically over the course of the pandemic when the majority of the UK workforce became remote.

 A large portion of Microsoft's success in 2020 can be attributed to its Teams app which attracted 95 million new users, one of the main selling points being its heavy integration with Microsoft 365.

-While Microsoft is clearly having no problem gaining 365 users, a significant barrier that is still preventing businesses from migrating to cloud-based services are the security concerns.
+While Microsoft is clearly having no problem gaining 365 users, a significant barrier that is still preventing businesses from migrating to cloud-based services are the Office 365 security concerns.